 Purpose

 Plan International Australia (PIA) is a global independent development and humanitarian organisation.
-We strive for a just world that advances children’s rights and equality for girls, work that is underpinned by a commitment to the United Nations Convention on the Rights of the Child (UNCRC).
+We strive for a just world that advances children’s rights and equality for girls.
+We work alongside communities globally with children, young people and adults to deliver programs to see girls valued and empowered, so that future generations inherit and brighter and more equitable future.

-The policy and code of conduct aims to ensure that PIA takes all possible steps to ensure the safeguarding of children and programme participants against all forms of violence and creates an open and aware environment where concerns for the safety and wellbeing of a child or programme participants can be raised and managed in a fair and just manner, which protects the rights of all.
-This will be achieved by identifying and managing risks at all levels of our operations that may lead to harm (Including program, activity and PIA and global organisational levels).
-This policy gives an overview of the responsibilities of each PIA Participants (see definitions below) that are outlined in the policy implementation procedures document Ensuring Child Safeguarding – Plan International Australia Child Safeguarding Policy Procedures (currently under review), which offers specific guidelines for implementing this policy.
+As a member of the Plan International Federation, PIA is fully committed to Plan International’s Global Safeguarding Policy and Safeguarding Implementation Standards.
+Therefore, this policy and code of conduct draws on the Global Safeguarding Policy and Standards and aims to ensure that PIA takes all possible steps to ensure the safeguarding of children and programme participants against all forms of violence.
+It calls for creating an open and aware environment where concerns for the safety and wellbeing of a child or programme participant can be raised and managed in a fair and just manner, which protects the rights of all.
+This will be achieved by identifying and managing risks at all levels of our operations that may lead to harm.

 Scope

-The PIA Safeguarding Policy applies to all Staff, Managers, Leaders, Board Directors, Volunteers, other Associates and Visitors, all of whom are referred to collectively as ‘PIA Participants’ who must comply with its requirements and understand the sanctions that may be applied for breaches of the policy.
+The PIA Safeguarding Policy applies to all individuals who come into contact with children and programme participants in the delivery of our work including but not limited to Staff, Managers, Leaders, Board Directors, Volunteers, other Associates and Visitors, all of whom are referred to collectively as ‘PIA Representatives’ who must comply with its requirements and understand the sanctions that may be applied for breaches of the policy.

 The protective scope of this policy covers: